loading spinner

 Windjammer Angelique

-Dinner: Dinner on the Angelique.
-As part of our shipboard community, guests are encouraged to lend a hand in meal prep and clean up.
+Dinner: Aboard Angelique.
+As part of our shipboard community, guests are encouraged to lend a hand in meal prep and cleanup.

 Evening: An instructor will give a brief introduction to the area and show a chart of our cruising grounds for the next few days.
 Play a game to get to know your shipmates, then an instructor will give the kids a guided walk about Camden ending with a visit to the ice cream shop!
 Grandparents can mingle onboard or walk around and explore Camden